 The major obstacles include:

-High voltage transmission lines can reduce energy loss to some extent, but not completely.
-When electricity travels long distances through conductors, it produces heat, resulting in inefficiency.
+When electricity travels through conductors, it produces heat, known as ‘losses,’ as not all of the generated electricity arrives at the loads.
+High-voltage transmission lines can reduce energy loss over long distances to some extent, but not completely.
 Inductive reactance and capacitive coupling are the two most common causes of power loss in alternating current lines.
 These issues become more noticeable in large systems or when transferring power between distant locations.

 Ageing infrastructure

 The majority of today's power grid was built many years ago and was never designed to support modern energy systems.
-The fluctuating load and intermittent renewable energy sources are too much for transformers and substations designed to supply consistent and predictable loads.
+The fluctuating load and intermittent renewable energy sources are a challenge for aged transformers and substations designed to supply consistent and predictable loads.
 Aged components increase the risk of power system failure, resulting in more outages and higher maintenance costs.

 Grid stability

-Renewable energy sources like sun and wind, while vital for the energy revolution, are inherently variable.
-The intermittent supply these sources produce is beyond the capacity of traditional grids.
-BESS may store extra energy and release it as needed, however, their reliance on modern control systems complicates operations.
-Furthermore, integrating these devices onto older grids requires major modifications to avoid transmission network instability.
+Renewable energy sources like solar and wind, while vital for the energy revolution, are inherently variable.
+The intermittent supply these sources produce can be beyond the capacity of traditional grids.
+BESSs can store extra energy and release it as needed; however, to assist with any potential transmission network instability, they need to be integrated well and require modern control systems.
+Traditional system operation will change, and older grids may require major modifications.

 Line capacity